taustation-fan/players-guide/taustation.md

 # An Introduction to Tau Station

-[Tau Station](https://alpha.taustation.space/) is an online RPG set in the future in space, in a post-catastrophic environment.
+[Tau Station](https://alpha.taustation.space/) is a text-based online RPG set in the future in space, in a post-catastrophic environment.

 I was a tester in the closed alpha testing phase, and want to document the things I wished I knew before I started.